Psitegrad/MiA-BSFD-Modding-Tools/README.md

 1. Download it from [here](unreal_tournament_4_0.4.25d.bms).

-2. Extract the archive inside the *# Ressources* folder.
+2. Extract the archive inside the *# Resources* folder.

 The content of the extracted folder should be as follows:
 ```